Free shouldn’t mean neglected

 What a team feed should actually do

 Feeds in most youth sports apps feel like 2012 forum posts.
-Families deserve better.
-Here's what a modern team feed should let a coach, parent, or player do — and what Team Scout actually does.
+What a modern team feed should do for coaches, parents, and players — and what Team Scout ships.

 Your team website shouldn’t look like 2008

-Most youth sports team websites feel like they were built 15 years ago — because they were.
-Modern, mobile-first team sites are table stakes now.
-Here's what that should actually look like.
+Most youth sports team websites feel like 2008 — because they were.
+Modern mobile-first sites are table stakes now.
+Here's what that looks like.